OpenMPDK/dss-ecosystem/dss_client/README.md

 ## Build

-In source code tree, there is a build.sh can be used as reference to build Client lib which consists of libdss.so and dss.cpython-XXXXXX.so which provides python interface under ./build directory.
+Simply execute `./scripts/build.sh`

+The build produces `libdss.so` and `dss.cpython-XXXXXX.so` which provide the python interface under the `./build` directory.
+Additionally, a release tarball `dss_client-#GITHASH#.tgz` file is generated for use with automated deployment.

 ### Build Setup Enviroment